haroon407/Thesis-PerformanceModelling/README.md

 ### Prototype:
 This folder contains the EV-Protocol prototype to verify performance model

-### Results:
-This folder contains the results obtained for each parameter

 ### Note:
 The network setup was built be reusing and extending the Fabric samples under: